Stacy Tessler Lindau

-Stacy Tessler Lindau is an American gynecologist and practicing OB-GYN.
-She is a Professor of Obstetrics and Gynecology and Medicine-Geriatrics at the University of Chicago and director of the Program in Integrative Sexual Medicine at the University of Chicago Medical Center.
+Stacy Tessler Lindau is a tenured professor of Obstetrics and Gynecology and practicing physician at the University of Chicago Medical Center.
+Her interdisciplinary clinical and lab focuses include cancer survivorship, female sexual dysfunction, population health, and medical ethics.

 Early life and education

-Tessler Lindau was born to Martin and Sandra Tessler in Detroit, Michigan.
+Tessler Lindau was born to Martin and Sandra Tessler in Bloomfield Hills, Michigan.
 She earned her Bachelor of Arts degrees in Political Science and Secondary Education from the University of Michigan in 1990, and in 1992, completed her premedical studies at Bryn Mawr College.
 After graduating from Alpert Medical School of Brown University in 1996, Tessler Lindau completed her residency in the Department of Obstetrics and Gynecology at Northwestern University Feinberg School of Medicine in 1999.
 In 2000, she acted as Chief Administrative Resident in this same department.
+In 2002, Tessler Lindau completed her fellowship through the University of Chicago Robert Wood Johnson Foundation Clinical Scholars Program, and later that year she obtained her Master's of Public Policy from the University of Chicago's Harris Graduate School of Public Policy.

 Career

 Upon completing her bachelor's degree, Tessler Lindau worked at Wall Street Journal Television, a division of Dow Jones & Company, Inc, and received a Health Innovators Fellowship at the Aspen Global Leadership Network.
+Her experiences volunteering in a hospital ultimately led her to pursue a career in medicine.

-She subsequently joined the faculty at the University of Chicago Medical Center in 2002.
+She joined the faculty at the University of Chicago Medical Center in 2002.
 As an assistant professor of obstetrics and gynecology and of medicine-geriatrics, she led the first comprehensive national survey of sexual attitudes, behaviors and problems among older adults in the United States.
 She also studied the quality of sexual education in Illinois public schools and found that one out of three teachers failed to provide students with a comprehensive education.
 In 2008, Tessler Lindau found that older American adults were at a higher risk for drug interactions due to intense therapy for chronic illness and improved access to medications due to Medicare.

-Tessler Lindau continued to study sexual health in adults and was the lead author of a study that found over 40% of women who survived breast and gynecologic cancers wanted medical help for their sexual issues but chose not to pursue it.
-In a study published in the journal Cancer, she wrote that cancer survivors were affected by both physical and psychological issues after cancer treatments including pain, dryness, loss of desire, difficulty with arousal and orgasm, and changes in body appearance due to treatments.
+Tessler Lindau is the founder and director of the Program in Integrative Sexual Medicine (PRISM) for Women and Girls with Cancer and leads interdisciplinary initiatives aimed at improving access to health and social services for older adults.
+She was the lead author of a study that found over 40% of women who survived breast and gynecologic cancers wanted medical help for their sexual issues but chose not to pursue it.
+In a 2011 study published in the journal Cancer, she wrote that cancer survivors were affected by both physical and psychological issues after cancer treatments including pain, dryness, loss of desire, difficulty with arousal and orgasm, and changes in body appearance due to treatments.